Aidanhouk/Minecraft-Clone/README.md

 # Minecraft-Clone

-Developed using C++, OpenGL, SFML, libnoise.
+Developed using C++, OpenGL, SFML, libnoise.<br/>
-OpenGL 3.3 or later is required.
+OpenGL 3.3 or later is required.<br/>
-All textures, music and sound belong to the creators of Minecraft.
+All textures, music and sound belong to the creators of Minecraft.<br/>

 ## The game:
 https://github.com/Aidanhouk/Minecraft-Clone/releases/tag/v1.0